 In one scenario, a user can have an unanswered passwordless phone sign-in verification that is pending.
 If the user attempts to sign in again, they might only see the option to enter a password.

 - Respond to any notification prompts.

 Then the user can continue to use passwordless phone sign-in.

-When a user has enabled any passwordless credential, the Azure AD login process stops using the login_hint.
+When a user has enabled any passwordless credential, the Microsoft Entra login process stops using the login_hint.
 Therefore the process no longer accelerates the user toward a federated login location.

 This logic generally prevents a user in a hybrid tenant from being directed to Active Directory Federated Services (AD FS) for sign-in verification.
 However, the user retains the option of clicking Use your password instead.

-An end user can be enabled for multifactor authentication (MFA) through an on-premises.
+An end user can be enabled for multifactor authentication through an on-premises identity provider.
 The user can still create and utilize a single passwordless phone sign-in credential.

 If the user attempts to upgrade multiple installations (5+) of Microsoft Authenticator with the passwordless phone sign-in credential, this change might result in an error.

-To learn about Azure AD authentication and passwordless methods, see the following articles:
+To learn about Microsoft Entra authentication and passwordless methods, see the following articles: